tylerneylon/water/docs/scratch.md

 Current plan: Get an exec-like function working that breaks debugging info, and then fix debugging info on top of that.

+---

+## How rules are updated

+Currently, rules are stored in two places: a universal rule set, and in a mode stack.
+This allows for easy shadowing that changes with the mode, and fast lookups.

+Most of the time, it also allows for single-chunk language definition blocks to not have to worry about setting up partial rules that break as they're being parsed.
+However, if a new mode is pushed (under the current system) in the middle of such a block, the new mode could contain broken rules.

+I'd like to provide stronger guarantees that order doesn't matter within a rule definition block.
+Here is a plan to do so:

+* Rule lookups happen as if they are always pulled out of the universal rule set.
+Effectively, the universal rule set is always definitive, and never deferred (as it is now).
+In practice, a cache can be set up that is as fast as a single dictionary (with possible work between mode pushes/pops) but is invalidated whenever the universal rule set changes.
+* Rules defined within a mode only exist in the current mode object until that mode is popped, at which point, they're added to the universal rule set.

+That's it.

+---

+## How parse_string can work

+Currently parse_string pushes a new global mode onto the mode stack and parses phrases within that.

+I suggest instead that the default be to parse within the current mode, and that options may be made to parse in either the base global mode or in the highest- existing mode of a certain name.
+Which one corresponds with the expected behavior of a function like exec?
+This isn't clear to me.
+I'll be in a better position to decide once I have more working experience.

+---

+## A principle to add to my list of principles

+The parse tree should correspond to the source in the sense that:

+* Each parsed phrase corresponds to a nonempty section of the source text, and
+* all phrase objects together partition the source text on a full successful parse.

+In addition, src(rule) for any full level of the parse tree should reproduce the entire parsed source in order.
+A "full level" I haven't defined carefully, but intuitively it's a set of nodes that could act as all the leaves of a tree with the same root as the original tree.

+Also: where did I write down my development principles?

+---

+## How +,* suffixes can work

+Ok, this is the umpteenth time I've changed my mind about this, but this one is the most recent, and afer more experience with things.

+I propose a new syntax that supports turning a rule's output into a certain kind of list.
+Something like this:

+>
+  a -->
+    'A'
+  a_star[a] --> a_plus | Empty
+  a_plus[a] -->
+    a a_star

+The new part is the [a] notation, which means to reduce the output to a list of rules of type a.
+If not possible, the rule is a parse failure.

+This can be achieved by recursively calling it on all tokens or list elements, unless (i) the item is already type a, in which case return [a] or (ii) the item fits none of the previous criteria, in which case we consider the operation a parse failure.